 Replacing Jeep YJ and TJ Wrangler or XJ Cherokee motor mounts can be done easily and more safely.
-Before you attempt to change motor mounts with a floor jack and block of wood under the oil pan, consider using an engine support bar as shown in this how-to video.
-Save time, reduce risk of injury and avoid parts damage when performing this common repair.
+Before you attempt to change motor mounts with a floor jack and block of wood under the oil pan, consider using an engine support bar as we demonstrate in this how-to video.
+We saved time, reduced risk of injury and avoided parts damage while performing this common repair.

 When raising or supporting the engine, a floor jack can dent or even collapse the oil pan.
 The oil pan gasket is always at risk when supporting an engine’s weight on a floor jack.
 The better method is an engine support bar that offers stability, controlled lifting and better visibility when raising the engine to remove motor mounts.
 A support bar works far better than an engine cherry picker/hoist and is able to control and stabilize an inline/upright four or six-cylinder engine.
 The bar’s legs have rubber pads for careful placement on solid areas of the fender ledges.
 See the video for details.